 MUM has rolling admissions, which means we review applications for acceptance year-round, once the applicant has completed the required materials.
-For US prospective students, our application is free of charge.
 If you’re not yet sure whether you want to apply, we encourage you to submit a Request Info form located anywhere on our website, or to attend one of our monthly Visitors Weekends during which you’ll get a clearer sense of whether MUM is the right fit for you.
 For more information on Admissions take a look at our FAQ below.

 All undergraduate programs have entries in mid-August (fall) and early February (spring).
 Most graduate programs have fall entries, and some will have spring entries as well.
 Take a look at our academic calendar for more specific info.

-Most undergraduates receive full financial aid which includes low-interest federal loans, federal grants, and need-based scholarship from the university.
-Graduate students often receive full financial aid in the form of low-interest federal loans and need-based scholarship.
-For more info, visit our financial aid calculator here (it’s easy!).
+Most undergraduates receive full financial aid which includes low-interest federal loans, federal grants, and a need-based scholarship from the university.
+Graduate students often receive full financial aid in the form of low-interest federal loans and a need-based scholarship.
+Find out more using our cost & aid calculator.

-We take up to 70 general transfer credits.
 The Admissions Office can provide an estimate of your transferable credits based on transcripts provided during the application process.
-For more exact info, our Enrollment Center and academic advisors can evaluate your transcripts either before enrollment or during academic advising sessions after you’ve enrolled.
+For more exact information, our Enrollment Center and academic advisors can evaluate your transcripts either before enrollment or during academic advising sessions after you’ve enrolled.

 When reviewing applicants for admission, we consider each prospective student’s overall potential.
 Factors include: